Inal the Great: Conquest of Kuban and Eastern Circassia

-Conquest of Abkhazia

-As the Circassian provinces began to unite under him, Inal turned his attention to Abkhazia, who has ethnic ties to the Circassians, where the Abkhazian clans Anchabadze and Shervashidze declared fealty.
-Together they defeated the opposing Mingrelians and unified Northern Abkhazia with Circassia.
-The Abkhaz people recognized Inal's rule, and Inal finalized his rule in Abkhazia.
-The Georgian Chronicles mention Inal leading Circassians and Abkhazians against Mingrelians.
-As a token of this moment, the statue of Inal stands in Abkhazia today.
-One of the stars on the flag of Abkhazia represents Inal's alleged grave, Inal-Quba.
+According to the account of J. Barbaro in 1438, during a campaign by the Tatar khans against Khan Ulumahmet, the Tatar army bypassed the Circassian territory.
+This might suggest that by this time, the Circassians had already secured the region.

-Johannes de Galonifontibus describes that at the turn of the XIV and XV centuries, Circassia expanded its borders to the north to the mouth of the Don, and he notes that “the city and port of Tana is located in the same country in Upper Circassia, on the Don River, which separates Europe from Asia".
-His description matches with Inal's expansions.
+John III describes that at the turn of the 14th and 15th centuries, Circassia expanded its borders to the north to the mouth of the Don, and he notes that "the city and port of Tana is located in the same country in Upper Circassia, on the Don River, which separates Europe from Asia."
+His description matches Inal's expansions.

+After unifying Circassia, Inal turned his attention to Abkhazia, where the Abkhaz clans Anchabadze and Sharvashidze pledged allegiance to him.
+The Abkhaz people recognized Inal’s rule, and he consolidated his authority in the region.

+Inal married twice.
+His first marriage was to a Circassian princess, and his second to an Abkhaz princess from the Anchabadze clan.
+This second marriage can be interpreted as a move to strengthen political ties with the Abkhaz.
+From his first marriage, he had a son named Chemrug, and from his second, he had two sons: Tabuldu and then Beslan.
+There are two accounts about Zan.
+One says he was Chemrug’s middle child, while the other says he was Chemrug’s brother, from Inal’s marriage to the Circassian princess.
+His sons were trained by the noblemen.

 Reforms

 Administrative reforms

 When his conquests subsided, Inal began to take measures to develop the Circassian nation by introducing reforms, organizing tribes and instituting courts of elders to govern the concerns of the Circassian provinces.
-He divided his possessions into four counties: Qabard, Beslan, Kemirghoqo, and Zhanaqo-Hatuqwai.
 He introduced the institution of 40 judges.
-However, Circassia was split up again after his death into separate feudal principalities.

 The city of Shanjir

 After taking over the entire Circassian land with effective expansions, Inal declared the Grand Principality of Circassia, taking the title of the Grand Prince/King and the Leader of the Circassian Highlanders.
 The capital of this new Circassian state became the city of Shanjir also known as Jansher, founded in the Taman region where Inal was born and raised.
+According to the legends, Shanjir was founded by Inal's ancestor Abdun-Khan.

 Peter Simon Pallas and Julius von Klaproth were the first researchers to draw attention to the city of Shanjir in history, they both described the city of Shanjir similarly.
 According to them, Shanjir was very "cleverly designed", had the shape of a rectangle surrounded by walls and moats, and had four gates, thus reminiscent of Roman strategic architecture.
 In the north, fake hills were built to gain an advantage over the enemy.
 Klaproth visited the ruins of the city of Shanjir, met the Circassian elders and gathered detailed information about the city.
 According to the information he learned, Shanjir was in an area close to Anapa.

-Although the city's exact location is unknown, the general opinion is that the Krasnaya Batareya region fits the descriptions by Klarapoth and Pallas.